-The second major accusation against him is that he never turns up in the big games and it is one that my previous analysis of his Euro 2012 performances proves to be false.
+Another major accusation levelled against Ronaldo is that he never turns up in the big games and it is one that my previous analysis of his Euro 2012 performances proves to be false.
 Let me widen the scope of the investigation and review his last club season.
-The “big” games, most would agree, were the “Classico” matches.
-They played twice in the league.
-They lost 3-1 in the first game & were totally outclassed.
-Ronaldo performed well in this game, despite not scoring.
-Madrid won 2-1 at the Camp Nou to seal the league.
-Ronaldo was outstanding in this game, his breakaway goal the highlight of the match.
-The teams played twice in quarter finals of the copa del rey.
-Ronaldo got on the scoresheet as they lost 2-1.
-He grabbed a brace as they drew 2-2 in the away leg, going out of the competition.
+The “big” games, most would agree, were the “Classico” matches where Real Madrid played Barcelona twice in the league.
+Real Madrid lost 3-1 in the first game and were totally outclassed as Ronaldo performed creditably despite not scoring.
+Madrid then won 2-1 at the Camp Nou to seal their league title.
+Ronaldo was outstanding in this game and his breakaway goal was the highlight of the match.
+The teams then played twice in the quarter-finals of the Copa del Rey.
+Ronaldo got on the scoresheet as they lost 2-1 and then grabbed a brace as they drew 2-2 in the away leg, exiting the competition.
 In the four competitive meetings between the sides, he scored four goals.
-Hardly disappearing.
-Purely as a means of comparison, in these four games, Messi scored once.

-2010/11, they played twice in the league.
+During the 2010/11 season, they played twice in the league.
 The first was Mourinho’s first Classico where Barca won 5-0.
-He barely touched the ball in this game but I don’t think he can take any flak here: they were played off the park as a team.
-He scored in a 1-1 draw in the second league clash.
-They played in the Copa Del Rey final this season where he won the match with a brilliant extra time header.
-There were two champions league clashes that season: Barca won 2-0 in the Bernabau & completely outclassed Madrid, winning 2-0.
+He barely touched the ball in this game but I think it unfair to give him any flak here as they were played off the park as a team.
+He scored in a 1-1 draw in their second league clash.
+Barcelona and Real Madrid also played in the Copa Del Rey final where he won the competition with a superb extra-time header.
+There were two Champions League clashes that season with Barcelona winning 2-0 in the Bernebau and completely outclassing Madrid.
 The second leg was a 1-1 draw where Ronaldo had a decent game.
-His two goals in 5 meetings looks poor on the surface.
-However, a point that is often missed here is the style & statistics of the “Classico”.
-First off, Barca tend to dominate possession roughly 2-1.
-So to expect Ronaldo to be as good with being on the ball 50% less is unrealistic.
-Madrid tend to play a counter attacking style where the ball is given to him on the edge of their box.
-If he doesn’t score or create a goal, he’s deemed as not turning up in a big game.
-However, we can see, after analysing the statistics over the course of the 2010/11 and the 2011/12 seasons, we can see that as Real Madrid began equalling Barcelona’s performance levels he began scoring more goals in the Classico’s.
-Makes sense really.
-Just imagine how good Ronaldo would be in a Classico were he to play for Barca!
-Were he to touch the ball 50% more & be involved in the play a lot more.
-Again, it’s a lazy indictment to say that he never turns up in big games.
-When he won the Ballon D’or in 2008, before Messi’s hattrick of wins, he scored in the champions league final.
-Although it must be noted he missed a penalty in the shoot out.
+His two goals in five meetings seem, on the surface, average.
+However, consider the style of these games.
+Firstly, Barcelona tended to dominate possession so to expect Ronaldo to be as effective with approximately fifty percent less of the ball was unrealistic.
+Real Madrid played with a counter-attacking style where the ball was given to him on the edge of their opponents box.
+If he did not score or create a goal he was deemed as not having performed with merit in a big game, however, after analysing the statistics over the course of the 2010/11 and the 2011/12 seasons, we can see that as Real Madrid began equalling Barcelona’s performance levels, Ronaldo began scoring more goals in these encounters.
+Perform a quick mind experiment and imagine Ronaldo was playing for Barcelona.
+If he were to touch the ball twice as much and be involved in the play a lot more, what would be the likely outcome?
+When he won the Ballon D’or in 2008 he scored in the Champions League final which again helps us to dismiss the allegation that he underperforms in the big games.

-OK, so I’ve analysed the head to head meetings between Barca & Madrid.
-Now let’s look at some statistics.
-In the last two seasons, Ive compared him to Messi for total goals scored just as a means of seeing if he is a flat track bully, as goes the accusation against him.
-What I’ve done is to highlight how many goals each player scored against the bottom 6, mid 8 & top 6 clubs in the league to see if he scores more/less against the top 6 clubs, who one would imagine would be more difficult to score against.
+In the last two seasons, I have compared Ronaldo to Messi for total goals scored to see if the common accusation that he is a flat track bully is true.
+In order to do this, I have highlighted how many goals each has scored against the bottom six, middle-eight and top six clubs in La Liga to see if he scores more or less against the elite clubs, who one would imagine would be more difficult to score against.
+Here are the results:

 Total league goals 2009-2011:

 Is he as good as Messi?
-Clearly not.
-Does that matter?
-Not a bit.
+No. Does that matter?
+Not a jot.
+Just enjoy them both.
 Does he do it against the big teams?
 Yes.
 Is he flawed?
 Yes.
-Aren’t we all?
-I certainly am.
-Just enjoy the phenomenon.
-The likelihood is that in 20 years, you will be telling the next generation about just how brilliant he was and how lucky you were to watch him play.
+Are we all?
+Yes.
+The likelihood is that in twenty years, you will be telling the next generation about just how brilliant he was and how lucky you were to watch him play.